 The first part of being smart is to be aware.
-To be aware of what's wrong and what's right and how you're progressing.
-However, in the past I have been completely fooled by my flawed perception of what to be aware about.
-I have also found that I wasn't the only one.
-So I'll try to go over the most basic element of BI, indicators, and how you can structure them.
+Aware of what's going well and what's wrong, and how you are evolving.
+I'll try to go over the most basic element of indicators, and how you can structure them.

 Take a car manufacturer.
 For the business person, it's important to know sales numbers, revenue, and overall customer loyalty.
-But to tell those numbers to a factory worker who is actually building the car can be unproductive.
+But those numbers can be meaningless and even counterproductive for a factory worker who is actually building the car.
 Yes, the quality of the cars affects the satisfaction of a customer, and thus impacts sales and consequently revenue.
 However, tracking that for the worker has little value in daily operations.
 Each car will take at least a few days to be finished and sold, and at least a month to show up on sales reports.
 Also, there are many other people involved in selling a car and providing assistance besides the worker.
 It will be hard, then, for the factory worker to know how he's doing based on customer loyalty - also because there are many more variables at play.
 It's much more important to know how fast he finished his tasks, or how many faults his work contained.

-So how should one approach indicators?
-As in the example above, we see that faults in the car production is a very immediate indicator, whereas loyalty takes some time to be affected by the workers' impact.
-We say that faults is a leading indicator of this workers impact and that loyalty ratings are a lagging indicator.
+So how should one approach indicators for a given role?
+As in the example above, we see that faults in the car production is a very immediate indicator of the performance of the company, whereas loyalty takes some time to be affected.
+We say that the number of production faults is a leading indicator and that loyalty ratings are a lagging indicator.

 Dividing indicators into leading and lagging for each function to be analyzed is to me a crucial task of Business Intelligence.